 - National Links to Advocacy

 Transportation is a significant aspect of transition planning.
-Either the purchase of a car for individualized transportation or learning where and how to utilize public transportation this is a key component of any transition plan.
+Either the purchase of a car for individualized transportation, or learning where and how to utilize public transportation is a key component of any transition plan.